 A Testamentary Trust is created in a will and is only valid after the probate process is completed.
 This trust does not address your incapacitation.

 A Charitable Remainder Trust is a tax-exempt, irrevocable trust that allows a donor to make a current gift of cash or appreciated assets to a trust while receiving an income stream from the trust for his or her life.
 At the donor's death, the trust terminates, and the appointed trustee distributes the remaining assets to charities as directed by the donor.
-The trust may provide a current income tax deduction, freedom to sell assets without immediate capital gains realization, and potential for reduction or elimination of estate taxes.
+The trust may provide a current income tax deduction, freedom to sell assets without immediate capital gains realization, and potential for reducing or eliminating estate taxes.

 A Charitable Remainder Trust is a tax-exempt, irrevocable trust that allows a donor to make a current gift of cash or appreciated assets to a trust while receiving an income stream from the trust for his or her life.
 At the donor's death, the trust terminates, and the appointed trustee distributes the remaining assets to charities as directed by the donor.
-The trust may provide a current income tax deduction, freedom to sell assets without immediate capital gains realization, and potential for reduction or elimination of estate taxes.
+The trust may provide a current income tax deduction, freedom to sell assets without immediate capital gains realization, and potential for reducing or eliminating estate taxes.

 After an attorney has set up your trust, cash and/or appreciated assets can be transferred into the trust.
 The trust may name you and your spouse as income beneficiaries, which means you will receive income for the duration of your lives, or for a term of years.
 The trust will also name qualified charities, selected by you, to receive the trust proceeds as remainder beneficiaries.